Rules

 Work on a Project

-Establish or continue work on a project.
+Establish or continue work on a project that would take a substantial amount of time

 World Overview